levilindsey/generator-meanie/README.md

 ## What this is

-- The main goal of this generator is to create a highly componentized file structure for both [front-end][angular-best-practices-url] and server-side code.
+- **Modular**: The main goal of this generator is to create a highly componentized file structure for both [front-end][angular-best-practices-url] and server-side code.
 This helps to keep your code modular, scalable, and easier to understand.
-- This includes a wide array of gulp tasks for optimizing front-end performance and streamlining your development process.
+- **Gulp tasks**: This includes a wide array of gulp tasks for optimizing front-end performance and streamlining your development process.
-- This creates a comprehensive boilerplate infrastructure for a end-to-end web application using the MEAN stack.
+- **App infrastructure**: This creates a comprehensive boilerplate infrastructure for a end-to-end web application using the MEAN stack.
 This likely includes some extra bells and whistles that you may not want to include in your particular app.
 The goal of this project is to promote development through _subtractive_ synthesis.
 What this means is that, hopefully, this generator creates infrastructure that will handle most of the high-level problems in your web app, in addition to providing some other common features that you will likely remove.
-- This includes a testing infrastructure using the [Karma][karma-url] test runner and the [Jasmine][jasmine-url] test framework for testing the front-end code.
+- **Tests**: This includes a testing infrastructure using the [Karma][karma-url] test runner and the [Jasmine][jasmine-url] test framework for testing the front-end code.
-- This uses the [SASS][sass-url] stylsheet language.
+- **SASS**: This uses the [SASS][sass-url] stylesheet language.
-- This uses the [UI-Router][ui-router-url] library for more powerful front-end routing and state management in Angular.
+- **UI-Router**: This uses the [UI-Router][ui-router-url] library for more powerful front-end routing and state management in Angular.

 ## Why use this generator instead of one of the many other options?